nolus-protocol/nolus-core/doc/adr/20211130-run-priviledged-oracle-instances-for-feeding-external-data.md

 ## Decision Outcome

-Unless there is a strong objection from the business rooted to some concerns from potential investors, we propose to start with "an in-house developed centralized oracle based on data aggregators", because
+The product owner has confirmed the dev team's proposal to start with "an in-house developed **Fault-Tolerant Centralized** oracle based on data aggregators", because
-* external solutions either do not support Cosmos chains or provide market data only on demand, and
+* external solutions either do not support Cosmos chains or provide market data only on demand,
-* the security of the decentralized in-house solutions rely on enough staked amounts that fall aside the tokenomics
+* the security of the decentralized in-house solutions rely on enough staked amounts that fall aside the tokenomics, and
+* the single instance centralized solution does not provide enough availability and is not failure nor vulnerability resistant

 ## Potential evolution

-* enhance oracle reliability by providing redundancy of the offchain oracle service instances
-* engage validators and their stake to migrate to a decentralized solution
+* engage validators and their stake

 ## Links